System Design Space

 TLS termination cost

-Large numbers of active WebSocket sessions increase edge TLS and proxy CPU consumption.
+Large numbers of active WebSocket sessions increase edge TLS termination cost and proxy CPU usage.

-Packet loss and flapping connectivity trigger reconnect waves that can overload auth/session layers.
+Packet loss and flapping connectivity trigger reconnect waves that can overload authentication and session layers.

-More hops between producer and websocket gateway increase tail delivery latency for client updates.
+More hops between the event producer and the WebSocket gateway increase tail delivery latency for client updates.

 • Chats, collaborative editors, and presence services